-You should tell a number of State institutions that your loved one has died.
+You should tell a number of State institutions that the person has died.
 If the person was getting a State pension or another social welfare payment, you must inform the DSP that they have died.
-You must also inform the DSP if you were getting Carer's Allowance or Carer's Benefit for looking after your loved one.
+You must also inform the DSP if you were getting Carer's Allowance or Carer's Benefit for looking after the person.

-Telling other people that your loved one has died can be very difficult.
-You can ask a friend or family member to help you to contact your loved one's friends, work colleagues and family.
+Telling other people that somebody you know has died can be very difficult.
+You can ask a friend or family member to help you to contact the person's friends, work colleagues and family.

 It is customary to place a notice in a local or national newspaper when a death has taken place.
 This is now often done online through services like RIP.ie.
-You can contact RIP.ie on 041 684 9801.
-Your funeral director can help you with this if necessary.
+Your funeral director will publish the notice for you and can make changes to an already published notice if needs be.